FollyMaddy/elkulator/Readme-LINUX.txt

 Elkulator has been tested on x86-32 and x86-64 machines.
 No other architecture is guaranteed to work, and big-endian machines (eg PowerPC) almost certainly won't work.

+If running elkulator will give :
+Shutting down Allegro due to signal #11 segmentation fault

+Then try changing the automake command into : automake -a -i

 Linux specifics
 ~~~~~~~~~~~~~~~